 Expanded comment view

 Click the comment to bring up more options.

-In the expanded comment view, click the "Whitelist" or "Blacklist" options.
+In the expanded comment view, click the "Trust User" or "Ban User" options.

-Read more about Using the Blacklist and Whitelist.
+Read more about Using the "Ban User" and "Trust User" Controls.

 The "More Info" button allows you to view other comments made by that commenter — you can drill down by their username, email address, or IP address, as well as view only that thread's comments.

 This will only search for that single account, and if the person has used multiple accounts or email addresses this won't find the others.

 As a moderator you can edit any comment if it contains undesirable information.

 You can use a variety of search commands to find certain comments: